dereneaton/dereneaton.github.io/_posts/2015-03-31-simulating-raw-radseq-data-on-a-fixed-tree.markdown

 8. Prefix name for output files (string)

 __Fixed arguments__--
-For simplicity, 100 bp sequences are evolved on a fixed 12 taxon species tree.
+For simplicity, a number of parameters are fixed, but these can be easily edited within the script.
+For example, 100 bp sequences are evolved on a fixed 12 taxon species tree.
 Similarly hard-coded is a sequencing error rate of 0.0005 mutations per site, and a mutation-scaled effective population size (theta) per tip taxon of 0.0014.
-The first restriction site overhang is from PstI (TGCAG) and the second (used in ddRAD data) is from EcoRI (GAATT).
-These fixed parameters can be easily changed in the first few lines of the script.
+The first restriction site overhang is from PstI (TGCAG) and the second (used in ddRAD data) is from EcoRI (AATTC).
 The outgroup taxon in the tree "X" is not included in the output data, but is used in the simulation to polarize mutations relative to an outgroup for creating indels and missing data.